 Nobl9 accepts metrics with three data types:

-Whenever you send a Boolean metric to Nobl9, it will be treated as a 1 (if the value is true) or a 0 (if the value is false).
-You can leverage this knowledge when configuring SLOs of Threshold Metric type.
+Whenever you send a boolean metric to Nobl9, it will be treated as a 1 (if the value is true) or a 0 (if the value is false).
+You can leverage this knowledge when configuring SLOs of the threshold metric type.

-You can use whatever units are most appropriate, depending on your system/service and what you want to measure as an SLI metric.
+You can use the most appropriate units depending on your system/service and what you want to measure as an SLI metric.
 However, remember that the SLO thresholds must be defined in the same units as your metrics.
 For instance, if your SLI metric is defined as a decimal value, you must use the same unit when defining your SLO threshold (e.g., 0.05 instead of 5%).

-In Nobl9, SLI metrics are visualized as a continuous line that fluctuates over time.
+In Nobl9, SLI metrics are visualized as continuous lines fluctuating over time.
 For example: